open access publication

 Keywords

-BackgroundColorectal cancer (CRC) screening, CRC, CRC screening program, CRC-related mortality, ConclusionsOur findings, Cox proportional hazards regression, Hb/, MethodsBetween 2014, Register, ResultsWe, analysis, association, association relationship, biomarkers, bleeding, cancer, cancer screening, cardiovascular disease, cause, cause mortality, cause of death, chronic conditions, cohort, colorectal cancer screening, comorbidities, concentration, conditions, covariates, database, death, demography, disease, elevated risk, f-Hb, factors, faeces, fecal hemoglobin concentration, fecal immunochemical test, findings, hazard ratio, hazards regression, health, hemoglobin concentration, hypothesis, immunochemical test, mechanism, medications, mortality, multivariate analysis, national registers, new research, participants, patterns, period, population, population-wide cohort, potential biomarkers, prescription medications, presence, program, proportional hazards regression, ratio, regression, relationship, research, respiratory disease, risk, screening, screening program, serious disease, similar pattern, socioeconomic factors, study period, test
+AhR, BackgroundColorectal cancer, CRC, CRC-related mortality, ConclusionsOur, ConclusionsOur findings, Cox, Cox proportional hazards regression, Danish CRC screening programme, ResultsWe, all-cause, all-cause mortality, analysis, associated with all-cause mortality, association, association relationship, biomarkers, bleeding, cancer, cancer screening, cardiovascular disease, cause of death, chronic conditions, colorectal cancer screening, comorbidity, concentration, conditions, covariates, database, death, demography, disease, elevated risk, f-Hb, factors, faeces, fecal hemoglobin concentration, fecal immunochemical test, findings, hazard, hazard ratio, hazards regression, health, hemoglobin concentration, hypothesis, immunochemical test, increased risk, mechanism, medication, mortality, multivariate analysis, national registers, participants, patterns, period, population, population-wide cohort, potential biomarkers, prescription, prescription medications, presence, programme, proportional hazards regression, ratio, register, regression, relationship, research, respiratory disease, risk, screening, screening database, screening programme, socioeconomic factors, stratified participants, study, study period, test

 Funders